Pembroke Dock

-Pembroke Dock (Doc Penfro) is a town and a community in Pembrokeshire, South West Wales, 3 mi northwest of Pembroke on the banks of the River Cleddau.
+Pembroke Dock (Doc Penfro) is a port town and a community in Pembrokeshire, South West Wales, 3 mi northwest of Pembroke on the banks of the River Cleddau.

 Originally Paterchurch, a small fishing village, Pembroke Dock town expanded rapidly following the construction of the Royal Navy Dockyard in 1814.
 The Cleddau Bridge links Pembroke Dock with Neyland.

 After Haverfordwest and Milford Haven, Pembroke Dock is the third-largest town in Pembrokeshire being more populous than neighbouring Pembroke.

 History

 The natural harbour (now the Milford Haven Waterway) offering shelter from the prevailing south-westerly winds, has probably been used for many thousands of years.
 From maps, the first evidence of settlement is the name of the Carr Rocks at the entrance, derived from the Norse-language Skare for rock.

 From 790 until the Norman Invasion (1066) the estuary was used by the Vikings.
 During one visit, either in 854 or in 878, maybe on his way to the Battle of Cynuit, the Viking chieftain Hubba wintered in the haven with 23 ships.

 In 1172, King Henry II's fleet and army were prepared in the mouth of the Pembroke River and sailed to Ireland during the Norman Invasion of Ireland.

 Prior to 1814, the area was mostly farmland and known as Paterchurch.
 The first recorded mention of Paterchurch was in 1289.
 A medieval tower was built and like nearby 18th century and 19th century fortifications, it may have served as a lookout post.
 By the 17th century, additional domestic and farm buildings stood close to the tower and the isolated settlement had its own cemetery, whose last recorded burial is that of a Roger Adams, in 1731.
 The ruin of the tower now lies within the walls of the dockyard.

 Paterchurch Tower was the centre of an estate said to stretch from Pennar Point to Cosheston.
 This changed hands in 1422 when Ellen de Paterchurch married a John Adams.
 Prior to the building of the town and before the dockyard was thought of, various sales and exchanges took place between the principal local landowners – the Adams, Owen and Meyrick families.
 These exchanges left the Meyricks in control of most of the land on which the dockyard and new town were to develop.
 By 1802 the Paterchurch buildings were mostly ruins.

 During the Second World War Pembroke Dock was targeted by the German Luftwaffe.
 On Monday 19 August 1940 a Luftwaffe Junkers Ju 88 bomber flew up the haven waterway and bombed a series of oil tanks sited at Pennar.
 The oil-fuelled fire that followed raged for 18 days and was recorded as the largest UK conflagration since the Great Fire of London.
 Bombing on the night of 11 and 12 May 1941 resulted in 30 people killed and many injured in the town.
 Nearly 2,000 houses were damaged.